primitivefinance/portfolio/test/README.md

 - Preconditions:
   - For swaps with the argument `direction = 0` then the input token for `poolId` is the pair's `pair.tokenAsset`, else or swaps with the argument `direction = 1` then the input token for `poolId` is the pair's `pair.tokenQuote`
-    - Caller must have approved token to be spent by Hyper and have `input` of tokens, or Caller must have `input` of tokens in their `balances`.
+    - Caller must have approved token to be spent by Portfolio and have `input` of tokens, or Caller must have `input` of tokens in their `balances`.
   - The `pools` `poolId` value must return a `lastTimestamp` != 0, `lastPrice` != 0, and `liquidity` != 0.
   - The `input` amount must be greater than zero.
   - The `poolId`'s `curve.maturity` value must be less than `block.timestamp`.